alphagov/govuk-developer-docs/source/manual/on-call.html.md

 - Any Icinga checks that 'use' `govuk_urgent_priority` will cause PagerDuty to be notified.
-You can get the most up to date list of these by searching the puppet repo for `govuk_urgent_priority`.
+You can get the most up to date list of these by searching the Puppet repo for `govuk_urgent_priority`.
 All urgent priority alerts must be linked to a section in the
   [alert documentation](nagios.html).
 - There are a couple of checks defined in Pingdom which notify PagerDuty directly rather